The best cheap Android phones to buy in 2025

 In-screen fingerprint sensor is awkwardly placed

 It can be challenging to keep track of all the value phones Motorola has in its line-up, but one that manages to stand out is the Moto G Stylus 5G (2024).
-Along with being one of the few Android phones that come with a built-in stylus, it's also just a near-perfect combination of specs, features, and overall value.
+Along with being one of the few Android phones that come with an integrated stylus, it's also a near-perfect combination of specs, features, and overall value.

 You're getting a large 6.7-inch P-OLED screen that looks incredible, and thanks to the 120Hz refresh rate, feels a lot more premium to interact with as well.
-That premium feel is further enhanced by the vegan leather back which w love.
-There's also ample performance thanks to Qualcomm's Snapdragon 6 Gen 1 chipset, along with 128GB of built-in storage and a very large 5,000mAh battery.
-Given the affordable price of the Moto G Stylus 5G (2024), these are all impressive specifications.
+That premium feel is further enhanced by the vegan leather back which we love.
+There's also ample performance, thanks to Qualcomm's Snapdragon 6 Gen 1 chipset, along with 128GB of internal storage and a big 5,000mAh battery.
+And given the phone's modest price tag, these are all impressive specifications.

 As the name implies, the main draw for the Moto G Stylus 5G (2024) is its integrated stylus.
 It's certainly not the most premium stylus we've ever used, but it works quite well enough for drawing, note-taking, and similar tasks.
 It can be stored seamlessly at the bottom of the phone when not in use, which is a nice touch that ties the whole experience together.

-In addition, this is the only phone on our list to feature fast 15W wireless charging, as Samsung's Galaxy A-series is missing it entirely and the Google Pixel only offers 7.5W wireless charging.
+In addition, this is the only phone on our list to feature fast 15W wireless charging, as Samsung's Galaxy A-series is missing it entirely and the Google Pixel only offers 7.5W wireless charging support.

 Swipe to scroll horizontally